zaidbinmushtaq/gd/docs/getting-started/publishers.md

 1. **Choose Placement Location**
    - Ads perform best at the top of your README.md
-   - Secondary placements can include documentation pages or wiki

 2. **Copy Your Ad Snippet**
    From your verified repository list, copy the ad snippet: